Sunday, 1 January 2023

 My astonishment at seeing the giant loonie

 I then had a big choice to make.
 It was the morning of December 30 and there was a Hermit Warbler, not in British Columbia, but in Newfoundland.
 I didn’t get one out west,(they rarely cross over into Canada), so maybe I could fly east and see it.
 St. John’s is no stranger to western species, having hosted a Western Tanager last winter.
 That one I did see.
-I checked flights and prices and weighed the pros and cons and just couldn’t bring myself to take one more trip that, yes, could have tied the record, but would have had me spend money that was no longer part of the original budget and the warbler might not even be there when I arrived.
+I checked flights and prices and weighed the pros and cons and just couldn’t bring myself to take one more trip that, yes, could have added to the record, but would have had me spend money that was no longer part of the original budget and the warbler might not even be there when I arrived.
 Besides, travel post Christmas and New Year’s might not be so advisable.
 Maybe something else would show up in Ontario before sunset on New Years Eve, and I did want to stick around and try get a photo of the Sharp-tailed Grouse.

 It was not to be.
 I tried for a photo when I saw a second one later in the afternoon, but all I got was a blob through my front windshield of the car.
 By the time I got out of the car it had, as with many other grouse I have seen, it scurried off into the woods, then flew into a tree, about a hundred yards deep in the shadows, with, I presume, some of its mates.